Cuauhtémoc Blanco: Federal deputy (2024–present)

+as a plurinominal deputy for the National Regeneration Movement (Morena).

 Personal life

 He was previously married to Marisela Santoyo from 1996 to 2003, with whom he has a son, Cuauhtémoc Jr., born the same year of their wedding.
 After their separation in 2000, Blanco had an affair with Liliana Lago, which produced a daughter, Bárbara, born in 2002.
 In 2015, Blanco married Natalia Rezende.
 The couple have a son named Roberto, born in 2016.

 He appeared on the North American front cover of the FIFA 10 video game along with Frank Lampard and Sacha Kljestan.

+In October 2024, Blanco was accused of attempting to rape his half-sister.